FurukakoiM/DRN-PSH/README.md

 Source code and data for the paper:

-> Furukakoi, M., Nakadomari, A., Uehara, A., Krishnan, N., Mandal, P., & Senjyu, T. (2025). **Distributed Reservoir Network Pumped Storage Hydropower Using Dam-Pond Clusters: Optimal Site Selection and Operation for Enhanced Renewable Energy Integration.** *Renewable Energy.*
+> Furukakoi, M., Nakadomari, A., Uehara, A., Krishnan, N., Mandal, P., & Senjyu, T. (2025). **Distributed Reservoir Network Pumped Storage Hydropower Using Dam-Pond Clusters: Optimal Site Selection and Operation for Enhanced Renewable Energy Integration.** *Submitted to Renewable Energy.*

+**Note**: This paper is currently under review.

 ## Overview